9wind/Niagara-Footstep-System-Unreal-Engine-5/README.md

 <img src="https://raw.githubusercontent.com/9wind/Niagara-Footstep-System-Unreal-Engine-5/main/1.png">

 To add more Surface Types head to the Project Settings and Physics tab where you can specify your own Surface Type.
-Then we can choose it the DataTable.
+Then we can choose it in the DataTable under "Type" variable.

 <img src="https://raw.githubusercontent.com/9wind/Niagara-Footstep-System-Unreal-Engine-5/main/4.png">